-"Amendment" is defined in the preamble.
+"Negative Consent Notice" is defined in the fourth recital.

-- "Borrower" is defined in the preamble. - "Credit Agreement" is defined in the first recital. - "Existing Credit Agreement" is defined in the first recital. - "Tenth Amendment Effective Date" is defined in Article IV. - SECTION 1.2.
+SECTION 1.2.
 Other Definitions.
 Capitalized terms for which meanings are provided in the Existing Credit Agreement are, unless otherwise defined herein or the context otherwise requires, used in this Amendment with such meanings.